simonprovost/UrbanMapper-Community/README.md

 ___

 > [!IMPORTANT]
+> 🫡 `UrbanMapper Community` is a community-led continuation of the original `UrbanMapper` project from New York University.
 > - 📹 `UrbanMapper` got its first Model Context Protocol (MCP) 👉https://www.youtube.com/watch?v=6gLkmKevj8Y 👈
-> - 🤝 We support [JupyterGIS](https://github.com/geojupyter/jupytergis) following one of your `Urban Pipeline`'s
-    analysis for collaborative in real-time exploration on Jupyter 🏂 Shout-out to [@mfisher87](https://github.com/mfisher87) and `JGIS` team for their tremendous help.

-## UrbanMapper, In a Nutshell
+## UrbanMapper & Urban Mapper Community, In a Nutshell

 `UrbanMapper` lets you link your data to spatial features—matching, for example, traffic events to streets—to enrich each location with meaningful, location-based information.
 Formally, it defines a spatial enrichment